 Frank felt his blood pressure rising.
 “Thanksgiving is right around the corner.
 I thought the plan was to clean this place up not start taking out more junk?”

-“If you didn’t have them, put the trunk in the basement, we could be going through it right now.”
+“If you wouldn’t have put the trunk in the basement, we could be going through it right now.”

 “Honey, the trunk is six feet long and must weigh 200 pounds, we should go through it down here.”